monkeym4ster/imooc-crawler/README.md

 $ ./crawler.coffee

     Usage: crawler.coffee [Options]
-        --search  Search Search for the specified keywords --list  List the video list under the specified course ID or URL --download  Download the video list under the specified course ID or URL
+        --search  Search for the specified keywords
+        --list  List the video list under the specified course ID or URL --download  Download the video list under the specified course ID or URL